MarcCoquand/functional-typescript-with-class/styleguide.md

 # Functional Typescript with Class.
 A style guide.
+Draft.

 This document presents how functional programming should be done in Typescript.
 It is controversial, because the core idea is to base everything around classes